Trusted Since 1985

 Toilet Flange Repair Huntington Beach

-Toilet flange repair addresses issues with the ring that secures the toilet to the drain opening and floor.
-The flange must be properly aligned and firmly attached to support the toilet and seal.
+• Toilet flange repair stabilizes the connection: It secures the toilet to the drain opening and the floor.

 When Toilet Flange Repair Is Appropriate